Coronavirus latest: Germany's infection rate rises again | DW | 09.05.2020

 The EU country is set to start easing lockdown measures on Monday.

-17:20 Three children in New York have died from a rare inflammatory disease which has been tied to COVID-19, Governor Andrew Cuomo has .
+17:20 Three children in New York have died from a rare inflammatory disease which has been tied to COVID-19, Governor Andrew Cuomo has said.

 Cuomo had on Friday announced the fatality of a 5-year old linked to the novel virus and a syndrome that shares symptoms with Kawasaki, a disease that results in a fever and mainly affects children under 5 years of age.
 It was the first known death connected to the rare disease in New York and now Cuomo has confirmed two more deaths from the inflammatory condition.